Phantom-Praise/rag-chatbot/README.md

 🛠 Getting Started

 🔹 Running the Frontend

-Start the frontend server with: npm run dev
+Start the frontend server with npm run dev

 🔹 Running the Backend

-Start the backend server with: python main.py
+Start the backend server with: python main.py  or uvicorn main:app
-or
-uvicorn main:app

 🎨 Customization
 Feel free to personalize and extend the RAG Chatbot to fit your needs!